Roberto FirminoBrazilian footballer

-Roberto’s debut for the Brazilian club was in October 2009 when he was a substitute in a 2-1 loss to Ponte Preta in Brazil’s second tier.
+Roberto’s professional debut for the Brazilian club came in October 2009, when he was a substitute in a 2-1 loss to Ponte Preta in Brazil’s second tier.

 He played an important role in helping Figueirense to reach Serie A after a return of eight goals in 36 appearances in the 2010-11 season.

-His performances for Figueirense started to garner interest from some European clubs and Hoffenheim 1899 won the race to sign Firmino.
+His performances for Figueirense started to attract some interest from some European clubs – and Hoffenheim 1899 won the race to sign Firmino.

-Firmino agreed a move to Hoffenheim 1899 in December 2010 and penned a five-year contract with the Bundesliga club to secure his long-term future.
+Firmino agreed a move to Hoffenheim 1899 in December 2010 and penned a five-year contract with the Bundesliga club.

-He completed a switch to the German side when the 2011 January transfer window opened and embarked on his first footsteps in European football.
+He completed the switch to the German side when the 2011 January transfer window opened and embarked on his first footsteps in European football.

 Hoffenheim manager Ernst Tanner was delighted to add a Brazilian talent to his squad but made his new signing wait a month before his debut at Mainz.

-Roberto had an immediate impact with three goals in 11 games, with his first goal a winner in a 1-0 victory over Eintracht Frankfurt in April 2011.
+Roberto had an immediate impact, scoring three goals in 11 games, with his first goal a winner in a 1-0 victory over Eintracht Frankfurt in April 2011.

-While Firmino had some issues with time keeping in his first full season at Hoffenheim, the Brazilian forward still finished with seven goals in 30 games in the 2011-12 season to start to build a promising reputation in Germany.
+The Brazilian forward finished with seven goals in 30 games for Hoffenheim in the 2011-12 season as he started to build a promising reputation in Germany.